na-na-hi/renget/archive/ChrPrompt.md

 >**Beast:** Before coming to the guild I would deviate from my frugality and purchase *Fromage aux Feuille Précieuse* for myself, which I still believe is best enjoyed by itself.
 >**Wooper:** Is it cheating to say Blue Gummis?
 Because I love those things.
 >**Natu:** Roasted Kricketune.
 They're rare around here, but their antennae are ridiculously crunchy.
 The best parts by far, though the arms are good too!
+>**Amelia:** Ganlon-berry and Starly pie.
+The ingredients were a bit rare, but my family would always make some for the autumn festivals back home.

 Everyone: as Phanpy’s team may have mentioned, Wigglytuff’s Guild offers “[exclusive items](https://bulbapedia.bulbagarden.net/wiki/Exclusive_item)” that are designed for specific Pokemon families (note that an item assigned to one species actually gives its benefit to every member of its evolutionary line).
 Assuming your species has an item available, which one would you most like to obtain?
 >**Booker**: I heard of one for a Ribombee, but it isn’t on that list... it’s called a Pollen Bow.
 Apparently it gives you good luck, and you’ll find more Kecleon shops in dungeons if you wear it.
 I’m not sure if that really works, but it sounds interesting.
 Also, I heard a description of how it looks, and it sounds really cute.
 I-I’m not sure I’d actually wear it, though.
 Especially not in public...
 Sneasel wouldn’t be able to stop teasing me.